 No. 12 - Vowels

-Think about vowel sounds.
+For choral groups, think about vowel sounds.
 Predict challenging words and placement and think about places that might require vowel modification.

 No. 13 - Consonants